internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 the stored file to the provided Stream.
 The driver does NOT call close (or its equivalent) on the Stream.

-Note: if a file in a GridFS bucket was added by a legacy implementation, its id may be of a type other than ObjectId.
+Note: if a file in a RethinkDBFS bucket was added by a legacy implementation, its id may be of a type other than ObjectId.
 Drivers that previously used id’s of a different type MAY implement a download() method that accepts that type, but MUST mark that method as deprecated.